ddev/ddev.com/src/pages/blog/debugging-docker-on-windows-mac-and-linux.md

 If you didn’t explicitly install [Docker Compose](https://docs.docker.com/compose/compose-file/), you’re probably not using the most up to date version.
 Even the standard `apt-get install docker docker-compose` will get you an incompatible version of Docker Compose.

-To get it set up, you have to download Docker Compose from Github and directly install it.
+To get it set up, you have to download Docker Compose from GitHub and directly install it.

 You’ll find out about this right away because ddev will tell you on `ddev start` or most other ddev commands.
 The [Docker Installation page](https://ddev.readthedocs.io/en/latest/users/docker%5Finstallation/) has details about Linux installation.